tap349/tap349.github.io/_posts/2017-05-21-elixir-mix-and-iex.md

 - `mix deps.update --all` = `bundle update`
 - `mix deps.update <package>` = `bundle update <gem>`

+  updates dependency and writes updated version to _mix.lock_

 see [Phoenix]({% post_url 2016-11-12-phoenix %}) for Phoenix-specific Mix tasks.

 tasks can be batched: